gkjohnson/convert-three-examples-to-imports/problem-examples.md

 - postprocessing / dof (using the wrong bokeh shader, should use bokeh2)
 - postprocessing / nodes (Node definition)
 - postprocessing / nodes / pass (Node definition)
-- shaders / oceans2 (needs uniforms list???
-Ocean shaders don't extend the shaderLib, wants global THREE)
+- shaders / ocean (double underscore in shader?)
+- shaders / sky (double underscore in shader)
 - shadowmesh (click button) (button listener expects global function. fix separately)
 - sprites / nodes (Node definition)
-- video / panorama / equirectangular (not converted at all?
-No references)
-- vive / paint?
+- _vive / paint?_
-- vive / sculpt?
+- _vive / sculpt?_
 - raytracing sandbox (button refers to function in module code. fix separately)
 - software / lines / splines (hilbert3D not exported)

 #### Other
 - Some files don't get a new line after the initial export definitions
-- The Node definitions are already of the import / export form but still rely on global THREE
+- Node shader code may have to be rearchitected
 - Handle cases where the export is set via `[]`